Are you thinking about going to Kyoto for a holiday?

 As it is a Shinto shrine (Japan’s old religion), you’ll see statues of foxes and small shrines for spirits everywhere.

-As the temple is open 24/7, you can come after dark and walk through the almost ghostly paths surrounded by gates and shining with the warm orange light of hoisted lanterns.
+As the temple is open 24/7, you can come after dark and walk through the almost ghostly paths surrounded by gates.

 The trees here are verdant green and have grown to such a height that it can make the walking paths dark even at noon.